HackGT/projectideas-onboarding/README.md

 ## Installation

+### Xcode Command-Line Tools

+If you're on macOS, you will need to install Xcode Command-Line tools first.
+This is a setup of basic development tools and utilities you'll need first.
+Be warned that it can take a while to install.
+You can install it by running `xcode-select --install`.

 ### Homebrew

 If you're on macOS or Linux, you should first install Homebrew.
 It's essentially a package manager for your computer (you'll need it to install tools like MongoDB).